WillGibson/ruby-rspec-tdd-starter/README.md

 We should start each iteration in the code retreat with a clean slate.
 This command will return you to how the code was when you checked it out...

     git reset --hard origin/main

+## Example unit tests

+We may not all be familiar with RSpec, so there are some example unit tests included so you can easily see how some common things can be done.